Backupni/pypi-google-cloud/README.md

 ### Storage

 Storage is storage.
 This is the main component of the system.
+[Read more...](storage/README.md)

 ### Builder